Monitor User and Device Claims During Sign-in

-Select the Configure the following audit events check box, select the Success and, if desired, Failure check boxes, and then click OK.
+Select the Configure the following audit events check box, select the Success check box (and the Failure check box, if desired), and then click OK.

 Close the Group Policy Management Editor.

-With local administrator credentials, sign in to a file server that is subject to the flexible access Group Policy.
+With local administrator credentials, sign in to a file server that is subject to the flexible access Group Policy Object.